JuliaLang/julia/README.md

 <a name="Web-REPL-and-grahpics">
 ## Web REPL and graphics

 Julia has a web REPL with very preliminary graphics capabilities.
-The current web REPL is meant as a showcase to try out new ideas, and does not yet have all the features one would want for daily usage.
+The web REPL is currently a showcase to try out new ideas.
+The web REPL is social - multiple people signing in with a common session name can collaborate within a session.

 1. Do `make -C deps install-lighttpd` to download and build the webserver.
 2. Start the web REPL service with `./usr/bin/launch-julia-webserver`.